fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/objman.rst

 |

-The modules to gather FortiManager facts are invoking ``move`` method for the FortiManager managed objects.
+The modules to gather FortiManager facts are invoking ``move/clone`` method for the FortiManager managed objects.

 .. toctree::
    :glob:
    :maxdepth: 1

    fmgr_move.rst
+   fmgr_clone.rst